Banking, Money and Taxes in Angola

 Put more simply, the company pays all the employee’s taxes on their behalf and deducts a previously agreed amount from the base salary as compensation.
 The deducted amount is usually equivalent to the tax the employee would hypothetically have paid if they earned the same amount in their home country.

 Countries like Angola – where the cost of living and taxes are so high – could be financially crippling places to work, if not for tax equalisation agreements.
-Tax protection arrangements are designed to let expats enjoy their high salaries, without fear of being penalised by exorbitant tax.
+Tax protection arrangements are designed to let expats enjoy their high salaries, without fear of being penalised by the exorbitant income tax.